top of page

 Learning which desire type you have, learning healthy communication skills, learning skills to manage sexual dysfunction and getting comfortable having conversations with your partner about sex are the first steps in increasing your libido and improving your sex life.
 Ready to reignite that “spark”?
 Fill out the form below to book a session.

 Curious about your own sexual desire?
-I have created a workbook, Understanding Desire which focuses on learning about the different desire types, which type you and your partner have, The 5 Factors of Desire that are keeping you stuck, and the 3 Phases of Desire.
+I have created a workbook, Understanding Desire which focuses on learning about the different desire types and which type you and your partner have.
+We will also explore The 5 Factors of Desire that are keeping you stuck, and the 3 Phases of Desire.
 Want to take action, take control and feel empowered to have the sex life you want?
 Reach out today to book a session!
-All clients who want to work on understanding their sexual desire are provided a copy of the Understanding Desire workbook.

 Sexual Pain